drts01/presentation--ci-cd-101/slides/007-objectives.md

 * Demo!

 Note:
-* What and Why
+* whats and whys
-* How and parts of workflow
+* parts and how to put together
-* Demo!
+* example